Skip to main content

 How does it actually work in the dWallet Network?

-When we want to utilize a policy, we will wrap the dWallet Capability object and link it to a smart contract or module on a different chain.
-The dWallet Network cannot approve a message without the dWallet Capability.
-Therefore, this way we can assure that the transaction will be completely signed and finalized only when the conditions of the policy are met.
+When using a policy, the dWallet Capability object is wrapped and linked to a smart contract or module on a different chain.
+Since the dWallet Network cannot approve a message without the dWallet Capability, this ensures that a transaction will be completely signed and finalized only when the conditions of the policy are met.

-The future transaction is the message that the user signs with the dWallet's user share.
+The future transaction is the message signed with the user’s share of the dWallet.

-What makes it a future transaction if the user signs it the same way as an instant transaction?
-The user won't call the approveAndSign() function and the network will do it only when the policy controlling this dWallet approves it.
+What makes it a future transaction, despite being signed in the same way as an instant transaction, is that the user won’t call the approveAndSign() function.
+Instead, the network will finalize the signature only when the policy controlling this dWallet authorizes it.

-When a policy on another chain approves a message, it triggers an event.
-This event output should be sent to the dWallet Network as a proof.
-Then the dWallet Network approves the message and finalizes the signature of this message.
+When a policy on another chain approves a message, it triggers an event, which must be submitted to the dWallet Network as proof.
+Once submitted, the dWallet Network will approve and finalize the message signature.

-It's important to realize that anyone can submit the event as a proof to the dWallet Network.
-It doesn't require the actual DWalletCap object anymore because it's wrapped and shared (meaning it's public) in the dWallet Network.
-Therefore, once an approval event was triggered on the chain controlling this dWallet, anyone can submit it to the dWallet Network.
+It’s important to note that anyone can submit the event as proof to the dWallet Network.
+It no longer requires the DWalletCap object directly, as it’s wrapped and shared (publicly accessible) within the dWallet Network.
+Therefore, once an approval event is triggered on the chain managing this dWallet, anyone can submit it to the dWallet Network.

 Example using Sui Network